Tom Pearson

 A VR Demo was created by students at the Olin College of Engineering, in an independent study group with Tom Pearson during Spring semester 2020.
 The project was a response to the physical work we planned to do together and to the early 2020 COVID closure of the school and the onset of remote learning during the months of social distancing and quarantine.
 The themes of Archives of Asterion and all subsequent creations have been greatly informed by this process and its imprint on the total work.

-The virtual reality experience ran approximately 15:00-20:00, depending on individual navigation, and digitally replicated aspects of the physical installation, music, performance, ephemera, and poetry.
+The virtual reality experience ran approximately 15:00-20:00, depending on individual navigation, and digitally replicated aspects of the physical installation, music, performance, ephemera, and poetry through a simple graphic interface.

 Creative Team